 August 16 – Cedric – Rocks In My Bed: Duke Ellington and His Music

 Actor Cedric Liqueur, who has performed with London's Royal Shakespeare Academy, will electrify the Concert in the Park stage.
 He will appear as Duke Ellington in his one-man solo presentation "Rocks In My Bed: Duke Ellington and His Music."
 Appropriate for all ages.
 Not just a concert, but instead Cedric brings Mr. Ellington to life in a personal, one-on-one way, allowing the audience to feel they have had an intimate visit with this extremely talented man and musician.

 AARP Tax Services

 AARP Tax Assistance Tuesday, Feb.
 3 through April 7, 11 a.m.-3 p.m.

 Please call or stop by the center to reserve an appointment.
 The AARP tax assistance is done by trained volunteers in partnership with the IRS, and is geared toward seniors and modest-income taxpayers.
 The volunteers do Federal and Michigan 1040 forms and credits, and amended returns.
 The returns will be sent electronically, and you will receive a paper copy to take home.
-They are able to do some simple business returns (Schedule C—Without rental income, depreciation, inventory, or farm income) They can also offer advise if you are doing your own return and have questions.
+They are able to do some simple business returns (Schedule C—without rental income, depreciation, inventory, or farm income).
+They can also offer advice if you are doing your own return and have questions.
 Please note that requests for specific Tax Professionals cannot be made.

 Rent the Ann Arbor Senior Center